 “A guidance on second-quarter orders is missing as the group has fewer customers but bigger orders that are harder to predict,’ said Stephane Houri, an analyst at Natixis Securities, in a note to clients.
 Natixis recommends buying ASML shares.

 ASML, based in Veldhoven, Netherlands, did provide an outlook for sales, saying revenue in the second and third quarters will be stable, driven by demand for advanced chips for smartphones and tablets.
-Such products have been driving demand for advanced chip technology, increasing sales at the company, which makes machines that produce chips for Nokia Oyj (NOK1V)’s mobile phones and Apple Inc. (AAPL)’s iPads.
+Such products have been driving demand for advanced chip technology, increasing sales at the company, which makes machines that produce chips for Nokia Oyj (NOK1V)’s mobile phones and Apple Inc. (AAPL:US)’s iPads.

 “We see sales stability at current first-quarter levels for the next two quarters with clear indications that the logic segment will continue its strong demand trend for the remainder of the year,” Chief Executive Officer Eric Meurice said in a statement.

 Sales in the first quarter rose to 1.25 billion euros from 1.21 billion euros in the fourth quarter and compared with 1.45 billion a year earlier.
 For the second quarter, ASML expects sales about 1.2 billion euros, in line with the average estimate of 1.19 billion euros in a Bloomberg survey of 16 analysts.

 The sales projection is largely underpinned by logic customers, said Chief Financial Officer Peter Wennink in an interview on the company’s website. ”Logic chips go straight into the things that are currently very hot, everything that has to do with mobile, media and Internet.”